Home > Destinations > Asia > Japan > Tokyo > In Depth > Social Skills

 The Japanese Bath

-On my very first trip to Japan, I was certain that I would never get into a Japanese bath.
+On my very first trip to Japan, I was certain that I would never get into a public Japanese bath (sento).
 I was under the misconception that men and women bathed together, and I couldn't imagine getting into a tub with a group of smiling and bowing Japanese men.
 I needn't have worried.
 In almost all circumstances, bathing is gender-segregated.
 There are some exceptions, primarily at outdoor hot-spring spas in the countryside, but the women who go to these are usually grandmothers who couldn't care less.
 Young Japanese women wouldn't dream of jumping into a tub with a group of male strangers.

 Your first attempt at a Japanese bath may be painful -- simply too scalding for comfort.
 It helps if you ease in gently and then sit perfectly still.
 You'll notice all tension and muscle stiffness ebbing away, a decidedly relaxing way to end the day.
 The Japanese are so fond of baths that many take them nightly, especially in winter, when a hot bath keeps you toasty warm for hours afterward.
 With time, you'll probably become addicted, too.
+Note: Because tattoos in Japan have long been associated with yakuza (Japanese mafia), many sento and onsen do not admit people with tattoos.
+If your tattoo is discreet, however, and you're at, say, a small Japanese inn, you probably won't have any problems.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.